00sapo/visual.nvim/Readme.md

 ### Example config

-Configuration with some change to commands in order to make them compatible (needed by NvChad):
+Configuration with some changes to commands in order to make them compatible (needed by NvChad):
 ```lua
 {